Architeuthis-Flux/Jumperless-docs/docs/01-basic-controls.md

 - **Tapping nets highlights them** as before, but there's a slightly different animation on the `row` you have selected from the whole `net`
 - **The click wheel scrolls through highlighting `rows`** as if you tapped each one

 ### Row Selection Actions

 With a `row` selected, here's what you can do:

+### Rail Voltage Adjustment

+If the highlighted `row` is a  `rail` (top or bottom), `click` the clickwheel and then scroll the wheel (or use the probe on the bottom row) to adjust the voltage.

+`Click` the wheel to confirm, `hold` to cancel the adjustment.

 #### Connect Button
 - `connect` button will bring you into probing mode with the highlighted row already selected and then spit you back out to `idle` mode once you've made a connection to another row, or click `connect` again to exit

 #### Remove Button
 - `remove` will briefly turn the `row` reddish `warn` (I need to settle on a good time for this, if it feels too short or long lmk), another `remove` press will remove that `row` (just like in `probe` mode, it removes the `bridge` it's in, so just things that have a direct connection to that `row`, not the whole `net`), if you let it time out without pressing anything, the row will be unhighlighted.

 TL;DR, double click `remove` to remove, single click to unhighlight.

 #### Color Picker
 - tapping the `building top` pad with something highlighted will open the `color picker`, (note: the color now follows the `row` instead of the net, so it can keep the colors even if you remove nets below it and they shift, this was soooo difficult until I realized I should do it by `node`).